magneticio/vamp.io/content/blog/custom-data-source-ab-testing.md

 ## Conclusions

 Setting up this example was a useful test for us, because it proved that the goal we set for ourselves while first approaching Vamp Lamia development has been met, that is Vamp Lamia Drivers can be easily replaced in order to change its functionalities.
-In the future we plan to make use of this feature more and more in order to tackle specific requirements that our customers might have int he future.
+In the future we plan to make use of this feature more and more in order to tackle specific requirements that our customers might have in the future.

-If you are curious about Vamp Lamia and want to check out its features more in depth we invite you to take a look at our Github repository where you can find a more comprehensive tutorial and try it out on your own.
+If you are curious about Vamp Lamia and want to check out its features more in depth we invite you to take a look at our [Github repository](https://github.com/magneticio/vamp2setup) where you can find a more comprehensive tutorial and try it out on your own.
 And, of course, keep an eye on our blog for new updates!